 People often use the words personalization and customization interchangeably.
-But there is a subtle difference between the two that can have a great impact on our lives.
+But there is a subtle, important difference between the two.

-On the other hand, personalization is implicit and it just happens.
-You don't have to ask the web app to change something to your liking - it's already there when you arrive.
-Personalization is the "Aha!" moment you experience when everything is just right from the start, without much thought from you going into making it just right.
+On the other hand, personalization is when a brand understands your needs as a customer and meets them.
+You don't have to ask your app to change something to your liking - it's already there when you arrive.
+As a customer, personalization is the "Aha!" moment you experience when everything is just right from the start.

-Customization is when you buy music on iTunes to play them on your iPhone.
-Personalization is when you stream Pandora on your iPhone and Pandora implicitly create a profile of your music tastes based on the artists and songs you have searched for.
+Consider these other examples: Customization is when you buy music on iTunes to play on your iPhone.
+Personalization is when you stream Pandora and it creates a profile of your music tastes based on the artists and songs you have searched for or played.

 Customization is a feature that you have to put work into getting just right.
 Personalization is just there.

-Personalization aims to create that strong user experience both on and offline by anticipating the users needs.
-Try personalizing an experience today, be it an email, live chat, coupon, or more and see how it works--your customers will thank you for it!
+Personalization aims to create that strong user experience both on and offline by anticipating the user’s needs.

 Ask your audience questions: A key to effective email personalization is to ask the right questions to your subscribers.
 Ask customers questions about why they’re visiting your site or what they intend to use their purchase for, for example.
 These examples from Rent the Runway and wedding website Paper Style show why someone would use these respective sites.